-Menu/Setup/Analyzer/Extended setup/Measuring value Function Options Info Main value Selection Al Factory setting Al Unit Selection mg/l \mu \mu g/l \mu \mu \mu pm \mu \mu \mu \mu \mu Factory setting μg/l Main value format Selection # Auto Factory setting # Status for failed measurement Selection Keep last value Status bad Factory setting Keep last value Keep last value Standard practice is to keep the measured value of the last successful measurement until the next successful measurement.
+Menu/Setup/Analyzer/Extended setup/Measuring value Function Options Info Main value Selection PO4 PO4-P P205 Factory setting If another main value is selected, this affects other display screens.
+However, if another main value is selected, these display screens only change by a constant factor.
+Unit PO4-P Selection mg/l \mug/l ppm ppb Factory setting mg/l or μg/l Main value format Selection # # # # # Auto Factory setting #.# Status for failed measurement Selection • Keep last value • Status bad Factory setting Keep last value Keep last value Standard practice is to keep the measured value of the last successful measurement until the next successful measurement.
 To detect an error during measurement, the NAMUR status signal, the time stamp of the measurement and the measured value status must be evaluated.
 Status bad If a measurement cannot be performed due to an error, the measured value status is set to Bad and the measured value to 0.
 The time stamp is updated accordingly.